quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 The settings field can contain zero or more entries.
-Each setting has a name field, which corresponds to Setting Name as defined (or as would be defined if registered) in the the "HTTP/3 Settings" registry maintained at
+Each setting has a name field, which corresponds to Setting Name as defined (or as would be defined if registered) in the "HTTP/3 Settings" registry maintained at
 <https://www.iana.org/assignments/http3-parameters>.

 An endpoint that receives unknown settings is not able to log a specific name.